-A/N: Warning to Sensitive Readers: this fic contains graphic depictions of medical procedures.
-If you find this disturbing, you probably shouldn't read this story.
+A/N: Warning to Sensitive Readers: this story contains graphic depictions of medical procedures and if you find this disturbing you probably shouldn't read this fic.

-Before the small fire in the hearth, over which a kettle hung, a young maid-child was playing with a rag doll in a brown dress.
-Beside her a boy several years her elder sat on a braided rug with a drop spindle, spinning wool into yarn.
-Beneath the table a dark haired boy, younger than his siblings, toddled after a soft leather woman brushed a strand of her honey colored hair back behind her ears and reached for another arrow.
+In the center of the house, a kettle hung from a chain over the stonewalled hearth beside which a young maid-child was playing with a rag doll.
+A boy several years her elder sat beside her on the rush strewn floor, a spindle in his hand, spinning wool into yarn.
+Beneath the table a dark haired boy, younger than his siblings, toddled after a soft leather ball.
+The woman brushed a strand of her honey colored hair back behind her ears and reached for another arrow.
 This one's fletching was damaged.
 She put it aside.
 She would have to replace it later with goose feathers, sinew and hide glue.
 The boy beneath her feet shrieked as his ball rolled under her soft green kirtle.

 "Mama ball!" he said.